-Subpart 2 defines an authorized cost-share maxi-auditor as a person who has met the requirements of part 7660.0040 of the proposed rules.
+Subpart 2 defines an authorized cost-share maxi-auditor as a person who has met the requirements of part 7680.0140 of the proposed rules.
 It is needed to give the reader a specific definition for a term used often within the rule.
 As such, its reasonableness is self-evident.

-Subpart 3 defines building as any existing, separate, enclosed, heated structure owned and operated by an institution.
+Subpart 3 defines building as any existing, separate, enclosed, heated structure owned and operated by a municipality.
 This definition is needed to identify those buildings which are eligible for the grant program.
 It is necessary and reasonable to specify existing because an audit cannot be conducted on a building not yet constructed.
 It is necessary to specify separate to make clear that building wings or additions are not individually eligible for grants.
 It is reasonable to require that buildings be audited as a whole because the energy use in part of a building is inextricably intertwined with use in other parts.
 It is necessary to specify enclosed to eliminate buildings such as band shells and picnic shelters from grant consideration.
 It is reasonable to exclude such buildings because their energy saving potential is small, and, given the limited funds available for audits, those funds should be directed toward buildings with greater savings potential.
-It is necessary to specify owned and operated by a public or private non-profit institution (as defined in 7660.0020, Subparts 10 & 11) to clearly state the types of organizations that are eligible for a grant, and the buildings for which they are eligible. reasonable to limit eligibility to public or private non-profit institutions to match the eligible institutions of the Institutional Energy Loan Program which is being funded from these petroleum violation escrow funds.
-It is reasonable to require that a building be owned and operated by an institution because, ultimately, the purpose of the grant program is to induce institutions to make capital improvements in their facilities that may have a near term negative effect on cash flow, but which over the useful life of the improvement provide a significant net benefit.
-While present ownership and operation does not guarantee that the institution will remain the beneficiary over the useful life of an improvement, the institution, as owner, does control the decision to change that status.
-Furthermore, if the building is sold, such capital improvements should be reflected in the sale price.
+It is necessary to specify owned and operated by a municipality (as defined in 7680.0110, Subpart 9) to clearly state the types of organizations that are eligible for a grant, and the buildings for which they are eligible.
+It is reasonable to limit eligibility to municipalities because the budget documents submitted to the legislature, on which the biennial appropriation was based, specify grants for public buildings.
+It is reasonable to require that a building be owned and operated by a municipality because, ultimately, the purpose of the grant program is to induce municipalities to make capital improvements in their facilities that may have a near term negative effect on cash flow, but which over the useful life of the improvement provide a significant net benefit.
+While present ownership and operation does not guarantee that the municipality will remain the beneficiary over the useful life of an improvement, the municipality, as owner, does control the decision to change that status.
+Futhermore, if the building is sold, such capital improvements should be reflected in the sale price.

-Subpart 4 defines Cost-Share Maxi-Audit.
+Subp.
+4 defines Cost-Share Maxi-Audit.
 This definition is needed to establish a specific meaning for a term that is not in common usage.
-It is reasonable because it is consistent with other definitions of maxi-audit in statue (116J.06 Subdivision 12; 116J.37, Subdivision 1, paragraph b as amended by Laws of Minnesota 1987, Chapter 289, Section 1, paragraph b).
+It is reasonable because is consistent with other definitions of maxi-audit in statute (116J.06,Subd.
+12; 116J.37,Subd.
+1, paragraph b as amended by Laws of Minnesota 1987, Chapter 289, Section 1, paragraph b).

-Subpart 5 defines Cost-Share Maxi-Audit manual or manual as the manual incorporated by reference in part 7680.0200 of the State's Cost-Share Maxi-Audit Program Rules.
+Subp.
+5 defines Cost-Share Maxi-Audit manual or manual as the manual incorporated by reference in part 7680.0200 of these rules.
 It is needed to provide a shorthand term for a reference used often in the rule, and is reasonable because it makes the rule easier to read.

-Subpart 6 Cost-Share Maxi-Audit report is defined as a written document prepared according to the cost-share maxi-audit manual as the result of a cost-share maxi-audit of a building.
+Subp.
+6 Cost-Share Maxi-Audit report is defined as a written document prepared according to the cost-share maxi-audit manual as the result of a cost-share maxi-audit of a building.
 It is needed to provide a shorthand term for a document referred to often in the rule, and is reasonable because it makes the rule easier to read.

-Subpart 7 defines department to mean the Minnesota Department of Public Service.
+Subp.
+7 defines department to mean the Minnesota Department of Public Service.
 It is needed and reasonable to provide a shorthand term to make the rule more readable.